 This one isn’t about cooking; although if you wanted to be safe, take your ring off to cook.
 But no, this about having something other than food cooking away in the oven: pregnancy.
 Should you take off your engagement ring for the whole 9 months of being pregnant?
 Not necessarily.
 But, your body can change, and your fingers are likely to swell during pregnancy.
 Having a ring stuck on your hand is always uncomfortable, and in extreme situations the ring is often broken to be removed.
 To avoid costly repairs as well as the all-around discomfort of being pregnant and having your finger trapped in your engagement ring, take it off once you start showing considerably.
 If you still want your engagement ring to be visible, you could always wear it on a chain.

 Taking care of an engagement ring is something of a lifelong commitment.
-You’ve committed to the marriage, so it makes sense that you should have to maintain the ring every now and then.
+You’ve committed to the marriage, so it makes sense that you should have to maintain the ring.
 Sporting your ring for the world to see is a great privilege; make sure you keep that privilege by knowing when you should take off your engagement ring.

 Bethany Massey – Digital Assistant (Content Creator)